 The information sources used in our guide, with their weights, are:

 1. Endorsed Chicago: Whether the university has endorsed the Chicago Principles on free expression (Yes = +1, No = 0).
 This is not about what policies regarding free speech are on the books, the FIRE rating takes care of that.
 Nor is it about whether the President has said something positive about free speech in a lecture or an op-ed.

 This item is about whether the faculty senate or some other official body has made a strong affirmative commitment in the last few years to protecting free speech, including the expression of very unpopular views.
 We would give credit for enacting a policy other than the Chicago policy if it were equally strong and unambiguous.
 The key point about the University of Chicago principles is that the school has stated clearly that it provides a platform for free expression upon which its members can debate; the university itself does not take sides in these debates.
 (We believe this is crucial to avoid the “moral dependency” that can arise in a community in which members are incentivized to strive to bring down official punishment upon their enemies.)

-Overall, the Chicago score contributes a 10 point bonus to scores if a school has endorsed these guidelines but schools lose no points if they have not endorsed them.
+The Chicago score contributes a 10 point bonus if a school has endorsed these guidelines, but schools lose no points if they have not endorsed them.

 2. FIRE Rating: Obtained from the Foundation for Individual Rights in Education (FIRE).

 RED: At least one policy clearly and substantially restricts freedom of speech and expression.
 (0 points)